 SETTING UP YOUR OWN BACKYARD FEEDER:

 Bird feeding stations may be as simple as seeds placed on the ground, but different birds have different feeding habits.
 Rather than buying mixes, you can spend your money more effectively since most larger birds are highly attracted to black oil sunflower seeds.
 Orioles, summer residents in our area, may be attracted by a fruit feeding station and hummingbirds to a special feeder filled with sugar water.
 Suet or animal fat attracts insect-eating birds like woodpeckers year around.

-Congratulations on your new hobby—We see you in the nature!
+Congratulations on your new hobby—We see you in nature!